Meet Our Dedicated Research Team

 We are so proud of where everyone has gone

-Xinhang was our Masters and Post-bacc student from 2023-2025.
-She is an engineer-turned biologist and pioneered expansion microscopy techniques for the lab.
+Xinhang was our Biongineering masters student from 2023-2025.
+She pioneered expansion microscopy techniques for the lab.

 PhD Student, UCLA